SD-WAN connectivity architecture with Azure Virtual WAN

 Direct Interconnect model

 In this architecture model, the SD-WAN branch customer-premises equipment (CPE) is directly connected to Virtual WAN hubs via IPsec connections.
-The branch CPE may also be connected to other branches via the private SD-WAN, or leverage Virtual WAN for branch to branch connectivity.
+The branch CPE may also be connected to other branches via the private SD-WAN, or use Virtual WAN for branch to branch connectivity.
 Branches that need to access their workloads in Azure will be able to directly and securely access Azure via the IPsec tunnel(s) that are terminated in the Virtual WAN hub(s).

 SD-WAN CPE partners can enable automation in order to automate the normally tedious and error-prone IPsec connectivity from their respective CPE devices.
-Automation allows the SD-WAN controller to talk to Azure via the Virtual WAN API to configure the Virtual WAN sites, as well as push necessary IPsec tunnel configuration to the branch CPEs.
+Automation allows the SD-WAN controller to talk to Azure via the Virtual WAN API to configure the Virtual WAN sites, and push necessary IPsec tunnel configuration to the branch CPEs.
 See Automation guidelines for the description of Virtual WAN interconnection automation by various SD-WAN partners.

 In this model, some vendor proprietary traffic optimization based on real-time traffic characteristics may not be supported because the connectivity to Virtual WAN is over IPsec and the IPsec VPN is terminated on the Virtual WAN VPN gateway.
 For example, dynamic path selection at the branch CPE is feasible due to the branch device exchanging various network packet information with another SD-WAN node, hence identifying the best link to use for various prioritized traffic dynamically at the branch.
 This feature may be useful in areas where last mile optimization (branch to the closest Microsoft POP) is required.

 With Virtual WAN, users can get Azure Path Selection, which is policy-based path selection across multiple ISP links from the branch CPE to Virtual WAN VPN gateways.
 Virtual WAN allows for the setup of multiple links (paths) from the same SD-WAN branch CPE; each link represents a dual tunnel connection from a unique public IP of the SD-WAN CPE to two different instances of Azure Virtual WAN VPN gateway.
 SD-WAN vendors can implement the most optimal path to Azure, based on traffic policies set by their policy engine on the CPE links.
-On the Azure end , all connections coming in are treated equally.
+On the Azure end, all connections coming in are treated equally.

 Indirect Interconnect model